 Did you ever get that lightning-strike moment?
 The one that gave you goosebumps and conviction simultaneously, because it gave you the answer to “what do you want to be when you grow up?”
-Most mid-career professionals aren’t lucky enough to know the answer (and follow through with it), let alone an 18 year old that’s applying to university.
+Most mid-career professionals aren’t lucky enough to know the answer (and follow through with it), let alone an 18 year old who’s applying to university or college.
 Your prototypical (and less celebrated) student will choose one path of study.
 But their life trajectory will take them on a wild, wonderful ride in a completely different direction.

 These students are not the exception.
 They are the rule.
 And they arguably need to be championed right alongside your Rhodes Scholars.
 Maybe even more so.
 Because face it — your enrolment goals, revenue, and reputation depend largely on them.